lupyuen/lupyuen.github.io/src/loader.md

 TODO

+BL602 Executables are compiled for the RV32IMACF Instruction Set / Extensions...

-(Makes me wonder: If we import a ESP32-C3 RISC-V ELF with Ghidra, will it say ???
+(If we import a ESP32-C3 RISC-V ELF, will Ghidra say it's RV32IMC?
 Lemme know!)

 More about #BL602 EFlash Loader